Home • Description • Apply • Projects & Faculty • Graduate Assistants & Special Speakers • Contact Us

 - Application review begins March 2018 and continues until all positions are filled.

 - Eligible students can be nominated or can apply directly by completing the instructions on the application page of our website.
-The application will be available in February 2018.
+The application is due March 12, 2018.

-NSF program guidelines stipulate that students must be US Citizens and be working toward a four-year degree (graduating December 2018 or later).
+NSF program guidelines stipulate that students must be US Citizens or permanent residents and be working toward a four-year degree (graduating December 2018 or later).
 In addition, our program requires that students have the support and endorsement of a home campus faculty mentor.